frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/tools/payment-tool.md

 ###Payment Tool
-The Payment Tool Feature allows non-accounting personnel to generate Journal Vouchers by populating relevant fields in the Journal Voucher with account and payment details.
+The Payment Tool Feature allows non-accounting personnel to generate Journal Entrys by populating relevant fields in the Journal Entry with account and payment details.

 To go to Payment Tool, click on Accounts > Tools > Payment Tool.